top of page

 I could see my path clearly before me

-But no longer the path behind me
+Whilst the path behind me had vanished

 TRUE BELIEVER

-If I had a thousand years
+If I had a hundred thousand years

-And a thousand rag mops
+And a hundred thousand rag mops

 Of blood, sweat and tears